fannynabis/chameleon-documentation-en/listenansicht_von_datensatzen.md

 Benutzer mit entsprechenden Rechten können aus der Listeansicht über den Button ***Neuen Eintrag anlegen*** einen neuen Datensatz in der Tabelle erstellen.

+Users with appropriate permissions are able to create a new entry in the table via the list view and the button "Creating a new Entry".

 <br>

 ##### Datensatz editieren